Kemp pushes Abrams to concede in Georgia gubernatorial race

 - White House shares doctored video to support punishment of journalist Jim Acosta

-Erick Allen, a black Democrat newly elected to the Georgia House, said allegations of voter suppression and questions about Election Day problems could dog Kemp as governor if he eventually prevails.
+Erick Allen, a black Democrat newly elected to the Georgia House, said allegations of voter suppression and questions about Election Day problems could dog Kemp as governor if he ultimately prevails.

 “The erosion in trust is done,” said Allen.